peter88213/aeon3odt/docs/template/help.md

 ## Set up your timeline for export

+The *aeon3odt* extension uses the type designations as defined in Aeon's novel template:

+### Types and roles

+- **Summary** as deteiled description.
+- **Character** as item type for persons.
+- **Location** as item type for places.
+- **Participant** as character role for scenes.
+- **Location** as scene location.

+### Date/Time

+- Scene dates with years that are outside the range of 100--9999 are not shown in the report.
+- If there is no scene time set, *00:00:00* may be shown in the reoprt as a substitute.
+- If the scene date has no day, *01* may be shown in the report as a substitute.
+- If the scene date has no month, *01* may be shown in the report as a substitute.

+### Important!

-In the "Narrative" settings select "Outline Style" as numbering system.
-Make sure that at least chapters are auto assigned to "folders", and scenes are auto assigned to "other types".
+In the "Narrative" settings select **Outline Style** as numbering system.
+Make sure that at least chapters are auto assigned to *folders*, and scenes are auto assigned to *other types*.

 ## csv export from Aeon Timeline 3